GitMje/gitmje.github.io/_posts/2021-03-01-git-naming-conventions.md

 ## An opinionated convention for branches

 The forward slash is a little known trick in git naming conventions.
 Instead of using a dash or underscore, the forward slash gets interpreted as a directory structure.
 This is very nice for grouping.
 Notice in the pictures below how the grouping makes the repo look different with the forward slashes.
-This convention is also built directly into the branch prefixes for some git workflows like [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow){:target="_blank"}.

 ### Example of a typical git repo without a convention